vivektripaathi/remote-job-executor/README.md

 - **Python 3.9+** for CLI usage
 - SSH key for remote server access (if executing on remote servers)

-### 3. Configure SSH Key (Optional)
+### 3. SSH Configuration

-If you want to execute jobs on remote servers, ensure your SSH key is in the project root:
+Ensure your SSH key is in the project root:

 ```bash
 # Your SSH private key should be at: